 If the animal can't be found, if the animal was a high-risk species or the animal attack was unprovoked, the victim may need a series of rabies shots.

 Rabies is a very serious viral infection of warm-blooded animals.
-It is caused by a virus in the Rhabdoviridae family.
+It's caused by a virus in the Rhabdoviridae family.
 The virus infects the central nervous system.
-Once symptoms develop, it is virtually 100% fatal in animals.
+Once symptoms develop, it's virtually 100% fatal in animals.

 In North America, rabies happens mainly in skunks, raccoons, foxes, and bats.
 In some parts, these wild animals infect domestic cats, dogs, and livestock.
 In the U.S., cats are more likely than dogs to be rabid.
 Generally, rabies is rare in small rodents, such as beavers, chipmunks, squirrels, rats, mice, or hamsters.
 Rabies is also rare in rabbits.
 In the mid-Atlantic states, where rabies is increasing in raccoons, woodchucks (groundhogs) can be rabid.